Sponsored content

 Try Alpine canyoning - a high-speed Tyrolean zip-line and cable pulleys are the highlights of a trip through the wild and rugged Fee gorge leading from Saas-Fee down to Saas-Grund.
 A mountain guide will take you past frozen waterfalls and across suspension bridges, ladders and steel ropes.

 Explore the Fee Glacier with snowshoes.
 The trail over untouched powder leads up to the Panoramaplatz, one of the best viewpoints in the area.
+Go with a guide for the best experience.

-Go night tobogganing, either in Saas-Grund or Saas-Almagell.
+Go night tobogganing, either in Saas-Fee, Saas-Grund or Saas-Almagell.
 Hire a headlamp and sled, and head off down the slope, even in the moonlight.
 An unforgettable experience, especially for families.

 Tackle one of the sensationally long home runs to Saas-Fee village via both the Felskinn and Längfluh sectors.